rorynee/products_parts_jdbc/README.md

 Er Diagrams

 ## Extra Resources
+Located in the Extra folder is
+* MySql connector JAR
+* JUnit 4 JAR
-Located in the Extra folder is the MySql connector and the database dump file as per part a of the Tasks.
+* Database dump file as per part a of the Tasks